 TERS (targeted enhanced recruitment scheme)

-- £20,000 is available to GP trainees who take up a training place in an area to where it has recently proven difficult to recruit.
+- £20,000 is available to GP registrars who take up a training place in an area to where it has recently proven difficult to recruit.

 - Each year, the GPNRO (GP National Recruitment Office) identifies the locations that will take part in TERS.